aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/100-lab-06-ami.md

 {{% notice note %}}
 Notice, that you did not have to update AMI ID parameter.
-By using CloudFormation's integration with Systems Manager Parameter Store, your templates is now more generic and reusable.
+By using CloudFormation's integration with Systems Manager Parameter Store, your templates are now more generic and reusable.
 {{% /notice %}}